Shubhamsdr3/github-trending-devs-repo/README.md

-# github-trending-devs-repo
-Shows the trending developers and repositories on github
+# Shows the trending developers and repositories from Github using:

+1. MVVM architecture
+2. Rxjava
+3. Dagger 2
+4. Glide
+5. Room